MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/public-feeds-upstream-sources.md

 # Use upstream sources in a public feed

 Azure Artifacts enables developers to manage their dependencies from a single feed.
 Using upstream sources, you can consume packages from feeds and public registries such as NuGet.org, and npmjs.com.
-Packages saved from upstream sources are scanned for vulnerabilities to ensure that they're safe and comply with security policies.
-If a vulnerability is found, the package is flagged as "vulnerable", and a notification is sent to the feed owner(s).

 In this article, you'll learn how to:

 > [!div class="checklist"]
 >